 What is the best time to see Northern Lights in Finland?

 The best time to see Aurora Borealis is during summer and spring.
 The Northern Light Season in Finland lasts until April.
-Contrary to popular opinion, the best time for seeing the Aurora is during the first and the last days of the season.
+Contrary to popular opinion, the best time to see the Aurora is during the season’s first and last days.

 Are there igloos in Finland?